 Improving Deal Sourcing with Relationship Intelligence

-4Degrees is a relationship management (CRM) platform built for Venture Capital firms by ex-VCs who experienced firsthand the power of their relationship networks when sourcing and evaluating deals and identifying connections that changed the trajectory of their portfolio companies.
+4Degrees is a relationship management (CRM) platform built for Venture Capital, investment banking, and PE firms by ex-VCs who experienced firsthand the power of their relationship networks when sourcing and evaluating deals and identifying connections that changed the trajectory of their portfolio companies.

 In our experience, firms leveraging their networks can punch above their weight and deliver above-average returns.
 And we are not alone.
 According to research from Harvard Business School, nearly 70% of venture capital deals come from connections from the investor’s network, making it worthwhile for VC professionals to spend time building and nurturing their relationships.